Jacobitism: England and Wales

 In 1715, there were co-ordinated celebrations on 29 May, Restoration Day, and 10 June, James Stuart's birthday, especially in Tory-dominated towns like Bristol, Oxford, Manchester and Norwich, although they remained quiet in the 1715 Rising.
-In the 1730s, many 'Jacobite' demonstrations in Wales and elsewhere were driven by local tensions, especially hostility to Methodism, and featured attacks on Nonconformist chapels.
-Most English participants in 1715 came from traditionally Catholic areas in the Northwest, like Lancashire.
-By 1720, there were fewer than 115,000 in England and Wales, and most remained loyal in 1745, including the Duke of Norfolk, head of the English Catholic community, sentenced to death for his role in 1715 but pardoned.
+In the 1730s many 'Jacobite' demonstrations in Wales and elsewhere were driven by local sectarian tensions, especially hostility to Methodism, and featured attacks on Nonconformist chapels.
+Most English participants in 1715 came from traditionally Catholic areas in the Northwest, such as Lancashire.
+By 1720 there were fewer than 115,000 in England and Wales, and most remained loyal in 1745, including the Duke of Norfolk, the acknowledged leader of the English Catholics, who was sentenced to death for his role in 1715, but later pardoned.
 Even so, sympathies were complex; Norfolk's agent Andrew Blood joined the Manchester Regiment, and he later employed another ex-officer, John Sanderson, as his master of horse.
-English Catholics continued to provide the exiles with financial support well into the 1770s.
+Some English Catholics continued to provide the exiles with financial support well into the 1770s.

-In 1689, around 2% of clergy in the Church of England refused to take the oath of allegiance to William and Mary; one list identifies a total of 584 clergy, schoolmasters and university dons as Non Jurors.
-This almost certainly understates their numbers, since many sympathisers remained within the Church of England, but Non Jurors were disproportionately represented in Jacobite risings and riots, and provided many "martyrs".
-By the late 1720s, arguments over doctrine and the death of its originators reduced the church to a handful of scattered congregations, but several of those executed in 1745 came from Manchester, the last significant assembly in England.
+In 1689, around 2% of clergy in the Church of England refused to take the oath of allegiance to William and Mary; one list identifies a total of 584 clergy, schoolmasters and university dons as nonjurors.
+This understates their numbers, insofar as many sympathisers remained within the Church of England, but the small population of nonjurors were over-represented in Jacobite risings and riots, and provided many "martyrs".
+By the late 1720s arguments over doctrine and the death of much of its leadership reduced the nonjuring church to a handful of scattered congregations, but several of those executed in 1745 came from Manchester, the last significant nonjuring centre in England.

-Quaker leader William Penn was a prominent non-conformist supporter of James, although this was based on their personal relationship and did not survive his deposition.
-Another element in English Jacobitism was a handful of disaffected radicals, for whom the exiled Stuarts provided a potential alternative to the Whig establishment.
-An example was John Matthews, a Jacobite printer executed in 1719; his pamphlet Vox Populi vox Dei emphasised the Lockean theory of the social contract, a doctrine very few Tories of the period would have supported.
+Support also came from quarters less obviously in tune with conservative monarchism; Quaker leader William Penn was a prominent Nonconformist supporter of James, although this was based on their personal relationship and did not survive his deposition.
+Another element in English Jacobitism was a handful of disaffected Radicals, whose left-wing (for the time) ideology was at face value incompatible with Jacobite conservatism, but who saw the possibility of extracting Parliamentary reform from a new and weak dynasty, and possibly replacing the (presumably) displaced Whigs as a major political party; John Matthews, a Jacobite printer executed in 1719; his pamphlet Vox Populi vox Dei emphasised the Lockean theory of the social contract, a doctrine very few Tories of the period would have supported.